Palia Kalan: Economy

 Palia is a quick growing town of prosperous and rich Sikh farmers.
-And the main occupation is farming.
+The main occupation is farming.
 Bajaj Hindusthan Limited (BHL) sugar plant, distillery and an eco-friendly plywood production unit.
 The sugar production plant is second largest sugar production unit in Asia and the plywood production plant is only second plant in the world which produces plywood with bio-gas.
 Bajaj Hindusthan Limited (BHL) sugar plant with a cane crushing capacity of 1400 TCD was set up in 1972 at Palia Kalan, a large cane supplying centre at a distance of about 75 km from Bajaj's first sugar plant in Gola Gokarannath.
 The objective of this new Unit was primarily to help the cane growers of the area supply their produce to the new location closer to their fields, thereby cutting down on transportation costs.
 The capacity was subsequently increased in stages to reach the present 11,000 TCD.

+The influx of tourists to Dudhwa National Park and Nepal directly contributes to the economic activities of Palia Kalan.
+Numerous hotels, restaurants, lodges, and resorts have been established in Palia Kalan to cater to the needs of visitors.
+These establishments range from budget accommodations to more luxurious options, providing a variety of choices for tourists.

+Apart from hotels and restaurants, other local businesses are also present.